joseeneas/node_mongodb_api/README.md

 The original requirements are in the file Jobs.PDF

 The code has been fully documented using GitHub CoPilot. the documentation was just formatted to make it easier to read.
+This type of extensive documentation is the one I use for training purposes.